game-forest/citrus-documentation/articles/lookup/lookup.md

-# Maximizing Your Efficiency in Tangerine - Lookup
+# Maximizing your efficiency in Tangerine — lookup

-Lookup is feature in Tangerine that makes it simple to execute commands, open files and quick jump to nodes, components, animations, markers and frames.
-In this article we’ll discuss how to use some of the Lookup menu items.
+Lookup is a Tangerine feature that makes it simple to execute commands, open files and quick jump to nodes, components, animations, markers and frames.

 ## Instructions